mosesf1/M168/README.md

 * `ZScore_Magnitude`: The calculated Z-score for the transaction (used strictly to define the `> 2.0` anomaly threshold for the target variable).

 ### Running the Model
-1. Open MATLAB and ensure your "Current Folder" is set to the directory containing both the script (`Bipartite_Network.m`) and your `Final_Scored_Transactions.csv` data file.
+1. Open MATLAB and ensure your "Current Folder" is set to the directory containing both the script (`Bipartite_Network.m`) and your `Merged_Test_is_fraud.csv` data file.
 2. Open the script in the MATLAB editor.
 3. Click **Run** (or type the script name in the Command Window and hit Enter).